 High Island High School joined the THSCMP during the 2015-2016 academic year.
 Ms. Caudle works with High Island High School science teacher Maria Skewis.
-Science students collect data from two Bolivar Peninsula sites that are adjacent to Rollover Pass-BOL02 to the west of the pass and BOL03 to the east (Fig. 5).
+Science students collected data from three Bolivar Peninsula sites on November 16, 2021; February 1, 2022; and April 7, 2022.
+Two of the monitoring sites are adjacent to Rollover Pass-BOL02 to the west of the pass and BOL03 to the east (Fig. 5).
 A third site (HIB01), seaward of High Island, is located just past the eastern end of Highway 87 (Fig. 5).
-HIB01 datum point has been lost due to erosion at this site.
-High Island students will continue to map shoreline and vegetation lines with GPS on High Island beach.
-Students will also begin collecting shore and vegetation line positions across the mouth of the now closed Rollover Pass.
-Bureau scientists collected data from the High Island HS sites on May 18, 2021.
+The original HIB01 datum point was lost due to erosion.
+A new datum point was established 38 meters landward from the original point.
+Students began collecting shoreline positions across the mouth of the now closed Rollover Pass.